abdullahalhoothy/Black_Friday_data_analysis/README.md

 test['Product_Category_2']=test['Product_Category_2'].fillna(0).astype("int64")
 test['Product_Category_3']=test['Product_Category_3'].fillna(0).astype("int64")
 ```
-[Insert screenshot of the code where you have filled null values with zero in product category 2 and 3,
-Figure name: Filling the null values]

 ##### Data Manipulation
 It is important to encode all the categorical variables for better model accuracy and I have used label encoder for encoding the following variables in both, the train and the test dataset: